 How to Deal with Rejection from a Job

 Finding a job that’s the perfect fit can be challenging.
 But what happens when you’ve found your dream job, applied, and gotten rejected?
 It can feel like a personal attack.
 You might start to doubt your qualifications or wonder what you could have done differently.
-Rejection is always hard, but it’s especially difficult when it feels like your dream is on the line.
+Job rejection is always hard, but it’s especially difficult when it feels like your dream is on the line.
 It is important to remember that there will be other opportunities and that this one job does not define you.

 Handling Rejection from a Job